DominicCabral/face-recognition/readme.md

 # Face Recognition

+A fun little experiment with [opencv4nodejs](https://www.npmjs.com/package/opencv4nodejs).

-Running `node train.js` trains a Fisher Face Recognizer using opencv4nodejs.
-This data is then exported to `./trained.yaml`.
+Running `node train.js` trains a model using opencv4nodejs.
+This data is then exported to `./lbph.yaml`.

 Using the trained data, `app.js` takes a picture using the build in webcam on your device then predicts.